KEXP-FM: Strife and change in the '90s (1992–2001)

 In 1996, KCMU management opted to eliminate KCMU's 6 p.m. news and information hour, which it argued overlapped with KUOW-FM.
 It also noted that KBCS (91.3 FM) aired some of the same Pacifica Radio output that was on KCMU.
 That year, the station also hired its first three full-time paid DJs, marking the first time since sporadic attempts between 1989 and 1992 that air staff were paid.
 The last volunteer DJs were fired in 1997.
-However, two of the DJs that would come to define KEXP in the 2000s and 2010s were already in place in the last decade as KCMU.
+Two of the DJs that would come to define KEXP in the 2000s and 2010s were already in place in the last decade as KCMU.
 John Richards joined the station in the mid-1990s and got DJ shifts simply by showing up when others were not in the building.
 Cheryl Waters came aboard in 1994, hosting weekly live sessions recorded at the Jack Straw Cultural Center.

 By the late 1990s, rumors of change and actual changes were swirling around KCMU.
 Reports suggested a possible combination of KUOW and KCMU with KPLU, a jazz station in Tacoma, was in the works, leaving open the possibility of a format change.
 The UW was preparing to move KCMU out of its namesake—the Communications Building—and into new studios to be shared with KUOW in the Ave.
 Arcade building at 45th Street and University Way as part of a plan to maximize classroom availability in campus buildings.
 In 1999, the university announced it would separate KCMU management from KUOW-FM and place it in the Office for Computing and Communications (C&C), which operated the campus's internet infrastructure, as a test bed for streaming and emerging technologies.
-Further, consistent rumblings were emerging of a potential partnership between the station and the Experience Music Project, then set to open the next year.
-The Experience Music Project was financed by Microsoft founder Paul Allen, with whom the UW was in discussions about other philanthropic donations, and Jon Kertzer, a former KCMU station manager, was involved with Allen's investment company, Vulcan Inc., on the EMP.
+Further, consistent rumblings were emerging of a potential partnership between the station and the Experience Music Project (EMP), then set to open the next year.
+The Experience Music Project—now known as the Museum of Pop Culture—was financed by Microsoft founder Paul Allen, with whom the UW was in discussions about other philanthropic donations, and Jon Kertzer, a former KCMU station manager, was involved with Allen's investment company, Vulcan Inc., on the EMP.
 In 2016, music director Don Yates would call the move under C&C "the best thing that ever happened to the station" because it resulted in major technological advancements.

 In 2000, KCMU moved to Kane Hall on the UW campus.
 That year, it also started streaming high-quality, 128-kilobit-per-second MP3 compressed audio over the internet, becoming the first station in the world to offer online audio of this quality.